BurntSushi/rebar/CONTRIBUTING.md

 possible.
 If none are appropriate, then please open an issue discussing the regex engine and why it should be added.
-5. Test that everything works by running `rebar measure -f '^test/' -e go/regexp --verify --verbose`, but with `go/regexp` replaced with the name of the regex engine you added to `engines.toml`.
+5. Test that everything works by running `rebar measure -f '^test/' -e go/regexp --test`, but with `go/regexp` replaced with the name of the regex engine you added to `engines.toml`.
 You should see output like `test/model/count,go/regexp,count,1.20.1,OK` (among others).
 6. Add the engine to benchmark definitions as appropriate.